JuliaAI/MLJ.jl/docs/src/composing_models.md

 - Wrap the learning network code in a model `fit` method.

-We now demonstrate this second method to the preceeding example.
+We now demonstrate this second method to the preceding example.
 To see how to use the method to expose user-specified hyperparameters that are not component models, see [here](https://alan-turing-institute.github.io/MLJTutorials/pub/end-to-end/AMES.html#tuning_the_model).